Faculty in the Department of History

 Robert H. Greene teaches courses in Russian, Soviet, and East European history.
 His research focuses on the religious, cultural, and political history of the Russian Empire and Soviet state.
 His first monograph, Bodies Like Bright Stars, is a study of Russian Orthodox devotion to saints and relics in the late 19th-early 20th centuries.

-With Ona Renner-Fahey and Clint Walker (Modern and Classical Languages and Literatures), Professor Greene is co-director of the Russian Studies Program at the University of Montana.
+With Ona Renner-Fahey and Clint Walker (Modern and Classical Languages and Literatures), Greene is co-director of the Russian Studies Program at the University of Montana.
 Students interested in a Russian Studies minor should meet with Professor Greene or his comrades in MCLL.

 Field of Study